hpcc-systems/HPCC-Platform/testing/regress/README.rst

 |            -------------------------------------------------
 |

 To setup the proper environment for text search test cases there is a new component called setuptext.ecl.
-It uses data files from other location and the default location stored into the options.ecl.
-RS generates location from the run-time environment and passes it to the setup via stored variable called 'OriginalTextFilesPath'.
+It uses data files from another location and the default location stored into the options.ecl.
+RS generates location from the run-time environment and passes it to the setup via stored variable called 'OriginalTextFilesEclPath'.

 4. To run Regression Suite on a selected cluster (e.g. Thor):
 -------------------------------------------------------------